 Having survived a purchasing slowdown like no other, consumer product companies now find themselves navigating changing customer spending habits and uncertain economic times.
 To thrive, the consumer product industry needs to drive every advantage it can—and that includes a much more purposeful and targeted use of digital and cloud computing.

 With the acceptance of COVID-19 vaccines by the wider population, economic activity and expanding consumer spending are likely to pick up considerably in 2022.
 But that doesn’t mean consumer product companies can return to business as usual.
 The pandemic has brought about a tangible shift in consumer spending.
 This includes a rebalance of services versus goods, an increase in at-home consumption and working-from-home, and purchases being driven more and more by health, safety, trust, and quality.

-Cloud computing and digital technologies can help consumer product companies capitalize on new post-pandemic trends.
+Cloud computing and digital technologies can help consumer product companies capitalise on new post-pandemic trends.
 Already a proven asset, cloud produces results in four key areas: scalability, analytics, technology on demand, and global reach.
 Consider the following:

 To gain the most from cloud, consumer product companies should focus their efforts on domains where they can have the most impact.
-This includes the post-pandemic consumer experience, evolving workplace trends, and optimizing supply chains.
+This includes the post-pandemic consumer experience, evolving workplace trends, and optimising supply chains.

 Cloud and the consumer

 With the demands of consumers shifting as the world recovers from COVID-19, consumer product companies need high-quality customer insights now more than ever.
 These can help companies provide differentiated product offerings, enable them to enhance their direct-to-customer channels and offer a unified commerce experience—all consumer trends intensified by the pandemic.